ofgarzon2662/OSC-APIGateway/docs/artifact-api.md

 - **Error Responses**:
   - 404: "Organization not found"
   - 404: "Artifact not found"
-  - 412: "Artifact belongs to a different organization"
+  - 412: "The organizationId provided is not valid"
+  - 412: "The artifactId provided is not valid"